Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: CRES data features

 \subsection{Scattering}

-To account for the effects of missed tracks described in Sec.~\ref{subsec:electron_data}, it is necessary to understand the spectrum of an electron's possible energy losses between the start times of successive tracks.
-The dominant contributor to energy losses between successive tracks is the electron's inelastic scattering with gas molecules; this is affected by which gas species are present in the gas cell.
-Here we describe our measurements and analysis of the gas composition; in Sec.~\ref{L_model}, we describe where this information comes into the broader analysis.
+Here we describe our assessment of the relative probability $\gamma_i$ for an electron to inelastically scatter with gas species $i$.
+These probabilities are needed to model the distribution of energy losses from missed tracks, since the energy loss between two tracks depends on which gas the electron scatters with.

-Inelastic scatters produce pitch angle changes of ${\sim}0.1 ^\circ$ \cite{DavidJoy:ElectronScattering}---generally small enough that the electron remains trapped after scattering.
-By contrast, elastic scattering tends to produce ${\geq} 5^\circ$ changes \cite{DavidJoy:ElectronScattering}, ejecting the electron from the trap and terminating the event.
-In addition, elastic scattering cross sections are an order of magnitude smaller than inelastic cross sections for the most relevant gas species in our data.
-We therefore neglect elastic scattering as an energy-loss mechanism between tracks.
+We neglect elastic scattering as an energy-loss mechanism between tracks within an event because it tends to produce pitch angle changes of ${\geq} 5^\circ$~\cite{DavidJoy:ElectronScattering}, ejecting the electron from the trap and terminating the event.
+By contrast, inelastic scatters produce ${\sim}0.1 ^\circ$ changes \cite{DavidJoy:ElectronScattering}---generally small enough that the electron remains trapped.
+In addition, elastic scattering cross sections are an order of magnitude smaller than inelastic cross sections for the most prevalent gas species.